How To Spend One Day in Kuala Lumpur

 Thean Hou Buddhist Temple

 Thean Hou, also known as the Temple of the Goddess of Heaven, is one of the oldest and largest Buddhist temples in Southeast Asia!
-Overlooking the Federal Highway, the best way to get to the temple is to drive.
+Overlooking the Federal Highway, the best way to get to the temple is to drive, a taxi can take you there for a few dollars.

 Built in 1894, the first thing you may notice when you enter is the Chinese Zodiac animals prominently displayed in the garden.
 The temple also features a pond with a well, as well as its own Boddhi tree.